 After a timeout period of inactivity, Alan and Bill’s handsets indicate the end of the session (in this example by generating a short tone and displaying the message “BYE”).

 Bill notices that he forgot to mention to Alan about the quantity of the next shipment and he presses the “Push To Talk” button on his handset.
-Alan’s name, being the last PoC group or other PoC user that Bill had a PoC session with stays as the default on the display.
+Alan’s name, being the last PoC group or other PoC User that Bill had a PoC Session with stays as the default on the display.

 Alternative Flow